 Campus Police Officers are armed and are commissioned in accordance with the provisions of Massachusetts General Laws Chapter 22C § 63.
-They have law enforcement authority, including the authority to make arrests.
+They have authority to enforce Federal, State and local laws and College policies.
 Campus Police Officers have jurisdiction in and upon lands or structures owned, used, or occupied by the College.
 Police Officers are graduates of a police academy conducted or sanctioned by the Massachusetts State Police and have met other requirements established by the Colonel of the Massachusetts State Police, such as annual training.

-Community Service Officers (CSO's) serve the campus community by locking campus buildings, reporting safety and maintenance problems, monitoring the campus for suspicious people and activity and assisting with safety escorts.
-CSO's are not armed and do not have law enforcement or arrest authority.
+Community Service Officers (CSO's) serve the campus community by locking campus buildings, reporting safety and maintenance problems, monitoring the campus for suspicious activity and assisting with campus safety escorts.
+The patrol jurisdiction of CSO's is limited to Stonehill's campus.
+CSO's have the authority to enforce College policies on campus.
+CSO's are not armed and they do not have law enforcement or arrest authority.